hamaluik/mkbook/docs-src/01-introduction.md

     build    build the book
     help     Prints this message or the help of the given subcommand(s) init     initialize a mkbook directory tree
+    watch    build the book and continually rebuild whenever the source changes
 ```

 ### The Init Command